tomjoht/tomjoht.github.io/_posts/2022/8/2022-08-16-advice-early-in-career.md

 >
 > Actively inquire into others’ views that differ from your own  (i.e., ‘What are your views?’
 ‘How did you arrive at your view?’
 ‘Are you taking into account data that are different from what I have considered?’ (p.
 186)

 In other words, look at the data that gives rise to the stories you tell yourself, and then ask if there's another way to interpret the data.
 By seeking out different ways to interpret data, it helps you keep an open mind and stay unattached to your views.
+(If there was ever a golden principle that helps relationships stay healthy, it's this principle about mental models.)

 ### 5. Take risks